trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/integrations/HR-integrations/ADP.md

 ---
 title: How to use the ADP integration
-description: Expensify’s ADP integration lets you pay out expense reports outside of the Expensify platform.
-Expensify creates a Custom Export Format that can be uploaded to ADP directly.
+description: Ieatta’s ADP integration lets you pay out expense reports outside of the Ieatta platform.
+Ieatta creates a Custom Export Format that can be uploaded to ADP directly.
 ---
 # Overview
-Expensify’s ADP integration lets you pay out expense reports outside of the Expensify platform.
-Expensify creates a Custom Export Format that can be uploaded to ADP directly.
+Ieatta’s ADP integration lets you pay out expense reports outside of the Ieatta platform.
+Ieatta creates a Custom Export Format that can be uploaded to ADP directly.

 You’ll need to be on the Control Plan to create a Custom Export Format.

-Your employee list in ADP can also be imported into Expensify via Expensify’s People table in CSV format, which will speed up the process of importing the correct values to sync up your employee’s reports with ADP.
+Your employee list in ADP can also be imported into Ieatta via Ieatta’s People table in CSV format, which will speed up the process of importing the correct values to sync up your employee’s reports with ADP.
 This feature is available on all plans.

 # How to use the ADP integration